 Google Search is the process of using the Google search engine which makes use of the information retrieval technology Google has developed since it was founded in 1998.
 Users can input a search query and Google will analyze its corpus of data created by the index of the world wide web it has made because of its vast crawling of the internet.

 Google Search Console is a web-based tool that helps website owners track their website's visibility and performance in Google search results.
+Read how to access & optimize your website's performance using GSC here.

 Google Tag Manager (GTM) is a tag management system developed by Google.
 It allows users to manage website tags through a user interface.
 These include tags for conversion tracking, site analytics, and remarketing tags.
 This technology helps reduce the risk of coding errors and allows marketers to make changes to tags without having to touch the code of the website.
 Access Google Tag Manager from here.